 The first heritage hotel in Croatia is the Palace Hotel in Zagreb which was open in 1907.
 The building was built in 1891 in the Secession style and it was called after the owner of the building, Schlessinger Palace.
-It is located in the Zrinjevac park, close to the city centre.
+It is located in the Zrinjevac park, close to the city center.
 The hotel nurtures the retro-chic style; inside the hotel you will find pottery and other historic items exhibited.
 Special attention is also paid to gastronomy; traditional dishes are as well served in the hotel.
 Many famous people stayed in this hotel like Orson Welles, Sophia Lauren and others.

 Another heritage hotel in Istria is located in Brtonigla.
 The San Rocco hotel is an ancient family estate which was renovated in 2004.
-Although it is in the centre of the place, the hotel is surrounded with a big park and an olive grove.
+Although it is in the center of the place, the hotel is surrounded with a big park and an olive grove.
 The hotel has 14 rooms with an air conditioner, mini bar, safe, satellite TV, telephone and wireless Internet.
-In the hotel there is a wellness centre and a gourmet restaurant.
+In the hotel there is a wellness center and a gourmet restaurant.

 The heritage hotel Marinska Kula in Marina is a renaissance summerhouse built by the Trogir bishop Marcello in the 15th century.
 This summerhouse was renovated in 2009; on 4 floors there are 14 rooms named after the autochthonous herbs of that area.
-Due to the strict renovation criteria, there is no elevator in the hotel so it is unfortunately not suited for people with physical disabilities.
+Due to the strict renovation criteria, there is no elevator in the hotel so unfortunately, it is not suited for people with physical disabilities.